Fast Chain-of-Thought: A Glance of Future from Parallel Decoding Leads to Answers Faster: Method

 \subsection{Approximate Rationale Generation}

-To understand how Parallel Decoding generates approximate rationales that benefit reasoning tasks, we will divide the explanation into three parts.
+We will divide the explanation into three parts as shown in Figure \ref{fig:FastCoT iteration}.

-\textbf{Iterative Inference}: During the iterative inference process, autoregressive decoding and approximate decoding are performed in parallel within a single transformer call.
-This means that predictions for all tokens within the context window can be made simultaneously, taking advantage of the causal attention mask used in causal language models.
-The expression is as follow:
+\textbf{FastCoT Inference}: During the iterative inference process, lossless decoding and Jacobi decoding are performed in parallel within a single forward, leveraging the causal attention mask used in causal language models.
+The expression is as follows:

-\textbf{Verification}: In contrast to autoregressive decoding, where only one exact token is generated during each inference step, parallel decoding has the ability to generate more simultaneously.
-As a result, we need to determine the index of the last exact token within the vague rationale tokens buffer, by figuring out
+\textbf{Verification}: In contrast to autoregressive decoding, where only one exact token is generated during each inference step, Jacobi decoding has the ability to generate more simultaneously.
+So we have to determine the index of the last exact token within the approximate tokens buffer by figuring out,

-This index $I$ represents the position up to which the tokens can be considered as exact, while any tokens beyond that index are approximate (Although they also could correct after further verification).
-By identifying the index of the last exact token, we can establish a clear boundary between the exact and approximate tokens in the buffer.
+as shown in the Figure \ref{fig:FastCoT iteration}'s Verification part, validate one by one until the incorrect one is identified.
+This index $I$ represents the position up to which the tokens can be considered as exact tokens, while any tokens beyond that index are approximate (Although they can also be correct after further verification).

-In Section \ref{sec: approximate analysis}, we will present various metrics to demonstrate that the approximate tokens generated by parallel decoding are surprisingly high in quality.
-These metrics will provide evidence that the approximate tokens effectively containing important information and contribute to the reasoning task.
-By analyzing these metrics, we can gain a deeper understanding of the reliability and accuracy of the approximate tokens generated through parallel decoding.

-\textbf{Update}: After the verification process is completed, we update all the results obtained in this iteration's forward inference to the Vague Rationale Buffer.
-The tokens included in $I^{t}+K$ would be accepted as the verified exact token solution, while the excluded tokens must remain as approximate tokens.
+\textbf{Cache Update}: After the verification process is completed, we update all the results obtained in this iteration's forward inference to the Approximate Tokens Buffer.
+The tokens located within $I^{t}+K$ would be accepted as the verified exact token solution, while the excluded tokens must remain as approximate tokens.
 These approximate tokens will enter the next iteration's forward inference as iterative solutions or serve as the vague rationale for the final CoT answer.
-Additionally, $I^{t}$ would be updated to $I^{t+1}+K$.
+After that, $I^{t}$ would be updated to $I^{t+1}+K$, where $K$ is calculated by Equation \ref{eqn:verification}.